alphaparrot/exoplasim-legacy/docs/index.rst

 Requirements
 ------------

-* Python (including development libraries, e.g. python-dev or python3.9-dev on Ubuntu)
+* Python (including development libraries, e.g. python-dev or python3.9-dev on Ubuntu--if using anaconda, these should already be included in your installation)
 * numpy
 * scipy (only needed for additional utilities)
 * matplotlib (only needed for additional utilities)